 If you’re still reading this, you know you’re ready for an EIG alternative that gives you all of the options and consistency one of the larger web hosts can give you.

 But where do you find the alternative?

 Use ClickHOST as an example.
-They’re small enough to give individualized attention and it works with larger platforms like Amazon Web Services to give you the consistent, on-demand hosting you need.
+They’re small enough to give individualized attention and to give you the consistent, on-demand hosting you need.
 This results in a “best of both worlds” scenario: you get the qualities of a larger company with the attention of a smaller web hosting service.